edwinhuish/bootstrap-multitabs/README.md

-                showActivedTab : 'Show Activated Tab',          //show active tab closeAllTabs : 'Close All Tabs',                //close all tabs closeOtherTabs : 'Close Other Tabs',            //close other tabs },
+                showActivedTab : 'Show Activated Tab',          //show active tab closeAllTabs : 'Close All Tabs',                //close all tabs closeOtherTabs : 'Close Other Tabs',            //close other tabs }
-            editorUnsave: {
-                colse : 'Your data is not save, are you sure to lose it?',   //the warning of closing editor without save cover : 'Can not cover Editor without saving the old one!'   //the warning of open another editor without save the old one.
-            }
         },
         ajaxSuccess : function (htmlCallBack) {